-My client, who has been living in the U.S. for over 18 years, is facing deportation and separation from her four U.S. citizen children.
+My client, Kathleen Benitez-Field, has been living in the U.S. for over 18 years, is facing deportation and separation from her four U.S. citizen children.
 Working together with the convicted abuser who strangled my client in public and pled guilty to it, the U.S. Department of Justice and Immigration and Customs Enforcement investigated and ultimately arrested my client, not the perpetrator of the crime.
 Within a span of months, my client went from being the victim of assault, to being charged criminally for “possession or use” of a fake green card, taken into custody for 90 days, having her children taken away from her, and being ordered deported by ICE without judicial oversight.
 This happened in late 2010.
 I’ve been fighting ever since to keep her here.

 The evidence shows that ICE colluded with the abusive ex-spouse throughout their investigation.
 They relied on him for the initial “tip”, met with him on multiple occasions afterwards, used him as the “source” for purposes of obtaining a warrant for her arrest, and even advised him ahead of time on the day that they would be arresting my client, so he could assume custody of the children beforehand.